TimothyHTimothy/NADU-DMDR/README.md

-For more comparison. please refer to the folders *Baseline Results* and *Our results*.
+For more comparison. please refer to the folders *Baseline Results* and *my Method results*.